General Fact Sheet

 Where can I get more information?

-For more detailed information see the DEET Technical Fact Sheet or call the National Pesticide Information Center, Monday - Friday, between 7:30 AM and 3:30 PM Pacific Time (10:30 AM to 6:30 PM Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
+For more detailed information about DEET please visit the list of referenced resources or call the National Pesticide Information Center, Monday - Friday, between 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
 NPIC provides objective, science-based answers to questions about pesticides.

 NPIC fact sheets are designed to answer questions that are commonly asked by the general public about pesticides that are regulated by the U.S. Environmental Protection Agency (U.S. EPA).
 This document is intended to be educational in nature and helpful to consumers for making decisions about pesticide use.